 Jeannie has been involved in her community for the last 40 years in various activities and organizations.
 This started with being extensively involved with PTA while her sons were in Tulsa Public Schools.
 She is currently a member at Trinity Baptist Church and is involved with several metro and community organizations:

-- Chairman of the Route 66 Village & Station
+- Advisor of the Route 66 Village & Station

 - 4 years on sales tax overview committee

 - Founding member of Red Fork Main Street